Racing and Gaming Commission hears proposals for Gering horse track

 “This is uncharted territory for the state of Nebraska and the Racing and Gaming Commission,” commission executive director Tom Sage said.

-The majority of the more than four hour long meeting was geared towards the proposals.
+The majority of the more than four-hour long meeting was geared toward the proposals.

 “The commission heard the proposals, then allowed for proponents, opponents and neutral people to speak,” Sage said.